-But how could New Hampshire stand up to other states that wanted to be first, either now or in the future?
+But how could New Hampshire stand up to other states that wanted to be first, either now or in the future, and at the same time battle both national political parties that would prefer our small state to move aside?

 And how could we pass a bill on a subject that Democratic and Republican legislators here at home, had for the most part, lost interest in?
-Why risk another controversial primary, following the divisions of 1968 and 1972?
+Why risk another controversial primary, following the divisions of 1968 and 1972, and the 1974 political ruins of Watergate?